kenr16/Angular4-Heroes/README.md

 bower install bootstrap --save apm install atom-typescript

-You may also need to run the line: npm install promise-polyfill --save-exact
+You may also need to run the line in order to get the firebase database working properly.:

-In order to get the firebase database working properly.
+npm install promise-polyfill --save-exact

-Open in your text editor of choice.
-Create a file in the src folder called api-keys.ts with the following:
+Log into firebase and og to your console, create a new project.
+Click on database and then populate the new project with the sample-heroes.json file located in the parent folder of this project.
+Click on the 'rules' tab and set both read and write to equal true.
+Click on the authentication tab on the left, and under the blue users tab, add a new user with an e-mail and password of your choice.
+From there, click on the blue Sign-In method tab right next to the users tab.
+Set Email/Password option to be enabled.
+Click on the 'Web Setup' option in the upper righthand corner, use the information from the modal that pops up to populate the api-keys.ts file, which you should create in your 'src' folder with the following format:

 export var masterFirebaseConfig = {
   apiKey: "YOURAPIKEY",